Guided scenario - Secure Microsoft Office mobile apps

 You can use App protection policies to prevent users from saving work files in unprotected locations.
 You can also restrict data movement to other apps that aren't protected by App protection policies.
 App protection policy settings include:

-- Data relocation policies like Prevent Save As, and Restrict cut, copy, and paste.
+- Data relocation policies like Save copies of org data, and Restrict cut, copy, and paste.

 - Access policy settings to require simple PIN for access, and block managed apps from running on jailbroken or rooted devices.